alexdebril/rss-atom-bundle/README.md

 ```
 `getFeedContent()` fetches the feed hosted at `$url` and removes items prior to `$date`.
 If it is the first time you read this feed, then you must specify a date far enough in the past to keep all the items.
 This method does not loop until the `$date` is reached, it justs performs one hit and filters the response to keep only the fresh articles.

-If you need more information, please visit the Reading Feeds section on the wiki : https://github.com/alexdebril/rss-atom-bundle/wiki/Reading-feeds
+If you need more information, please visit the [Reading Feeds](https://github.com/alexdebril/rss-atom-bundle/wiki/Reading-feeds) section on the wiki

 Providing feeds
 ----------------